sct-pipeline/normative-metrics/README.md

 # Normative qMRI metrics

-Set of scripts for computing of quantitative MRI (qMRI) metrics from diffusion-weighted (DWI/dMRI) and magnetic transfer (MT) spinal cord MRI data.
+Set of scripts for computing of quantitative MRI (qMRI) metrics from diffusion-weighted (DWI/dMRI) and magnetization transfer (MT) spinal cord data.

 ## Motivation